guypursey/Beth/bot-client/README.md

 *Function.* Given a ruleset as a parameter, this function will initialise it by changing each `pattern` property into a string that can be used to create a regular expression.

-Calls itself recursively, in that it can the be used to parse rulesets of greater depth (i.e., rulesets within rulesets).
+Calls itself recursively, in that it can then be used to parse rulesets of greater depth (i.e., rulesets within rulesets).

 ###`ioregex`###